danbots-dk/wand_hw_services/SPEC_io.md

 The following input can be read by the user:
 - Both fron capacitive touch buttons
 - Capacitive touch button at the rear
+- Powerdown signal from on/off button
+  - When press is detected the variable latches so that it is always detected.

 The service shutsdown gracefully within 3 seconds